soverenio/docs/README.md

    python3 pip -m mkdocs-material
    ```

-   MkDocs and other other required packages are installed automatically as dependencies.
+   MkDocs and other required packages are installed automatically as dependencies.

 2. Clone the repo: